w3c/automotive/security-privacy-questionnaire.md

 a user agent's UI, can it effect security / privacy controls?
 What analysis confirmed this conclusion?

-**2.12.
-What temporary identifiers do the features in this specification create or expose to the web?**
+## What temporary identifiers do the features in this specification create or expose to the web?

 **Answer:**